 10. Spain

 Spain’s ski resorts offer something for everyone, from beginners to experienced skiers, with well-maintained pistes and fewer crowds.
-Sierra Nevada sitting at altitudes from 2,100 to 3,300 meters, one of Spain’s advantages is its quieter ski resorts compared to Europe’s busier destinations.
+One of Spain’s advantages is its quieter ski resorts compared to Europe’s busier destinations.
 Fewer skiers on the slopes help preserve snow quality and are ideal for families or groups seeking relaxed, enjoyable skiing.

 With panoramic views stretching to the Mediterranean or Pyrenean peaks, you can spot the Atlas Mountains in Morocco and marvel at the unspoiled natural landscapes.
 Reliable snowfall is ensured throughout the season, running from December to April.
 One of the highlights of skiing in Spain is the blend of winter sports and vibrant culture – if you’re travelling with friends, swap the usual après-ski for tapas bars, lively markets, and local festivals.

-Food goes beyond culture: savour jamón ibérico, patatas bravas, sangria, and add flavour to your experience.
+Famously, the food is a big part of Spanish culture: savour jamón ibérico, patatas bravas, sangria, and add flavour to your holiday.
 Accommodation is often set in charming mountain villages, full of warmth and character.
 Spain’s welcoming atmosphere with smaller resort sizes is a perfect option for families, groups, or solo ski trips.

 11. Germany